dglauber1/dglauber1.github.io/index.md

 ---
 prev-musing: crossing-half-of-china
-title: when the sky falls
+title: when the sky collapses
 time: full moon in capricorn 🌕
 collection: musings
 ---
 a proverb i first read in
 <cite>Stephanie Foo</cite>'s
 _What My Bones Know_:
-> When the sky collapses,\
+> When the sky falls down,\
 > use the clouds as your blanket.

 one Chinese version, from